symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 -   The returned value can also be a full URI that points to other resources.
 To further investigate resources that do not belown to the class sd:Ideal, other tools like the OntoWiki have to be used.

 Another important thing is, that the integer polynomial system <http://symbolicdata.org/Data/IntPS/Buchberger-87> is referenced.
 This is not always the case.
 We will discuss this in greater detail in the next section.

+Of course the SD\_Ideal objects are more than just an alternative representation of the TTL file.
+In the case of the Buchberger-87 ideal, also the data from the referenced integer polynomial system is loaded.
+Most importantly, the expressions that define the basis elements are loaded.
+With Sage, a Polynomial Ring is constructed (according to the information found in the TTL file) and the aforementioned expressions are interpreted as elements of this Polynomial Ring.
+These element will form a basis of the ideal and finally, the ideal can be recreated within Sage.
+Continuing our example from above, this Sage ideal can be retrieved by:

+**`sage:`**` sd_bb87.get_ideal()`
+`Ideal (-r*t + x, -r^2 + z, -r*t^2 + y) of Multivariate Polynomial Ring in r, t, x, y, z over Integer Ring`

+A short-cut to this function is provided by the **get\_ideal()** function of the SymbolicData object discussed in the previous section.

+While some object values from the TTL are other URI that point to other resources, some values are just strings, like for example the LengthsList '2,2,2'.
+If we only look at the TTL this is the end of the line: no further information can be obtained apart from maybe a datatype.
+But the semantics (or the meaning) of '2,2,2' is missing.
+Of course, one can readily explain what the '2,2,2' actually stands for.
+However, we are looking for a 'formal meaning', something that can be processed by a computer or an algorithm.

+So, for the mathematical metadata 'hasDegreeList' and 'hasLengthsList' we provide the Sage/Python functions

+-   sage\_hasDegreeList()
+-   sage\_hasLengthsList()

+Not only does this allow to check the consistency of the data from the TTL, but it also enables us to calculate metadata for new ideals.
+In the same manner, additional (mathematical) properties can be defined by a Sage/Python function.